Lack Of Diversity In Genetic Databases Hampers Research

 "There is no one cohort anywhere in the world that can answer all questions for all people," Sudlow says.
 So the biobank is working to help develop much more diverse resources.

-The U.K. Biobank has helped establish large repositories in Mexico and in China.
-In the United States, Sudlow and colleagues have been offering advice to the National Institutes of Health, which is gradually putting together a biobank that aims to have a diverse population of a million volunteers.
+The U.K. Biobank has helped establish large repositories in Mexico and China.
+In the United States, Sudlow and her colleagues have been offering advice to the National Institutes of Health, which is gradually putting together a biobank that aims to have a diverse population of a million volunteers.

-There are dozens and dozens of collections like this scattered around the world, some in private hands others accessible to scientists.
+There are dozens and dozens of collections like this scattered around the world, some in private hands and others accessible to scientists.
 Nobody knows exactly how many of these collections exist, but "broadly we're talking about at least millions of people," says Ewan Birney, co-director of the European Bioinformatics Institute.

-He is part of an effort to find ways to link some of these resources together, so scientists can quickly see how a discovery in one group applies to people with different ancestries.
+He is part of an effort to find ways to link some of these resources together so scientists can quickly see how a discovery in one group applies to people with different ancestries.
 Birney says even though most of the initial work has been in European populations, a lot of it is relevant to everybody.

 "How genetics works in different countries — sort of a surprise — is that very often the genetics is pretty much the same as you move between different countries," Birney says.

-Where the biobank study conclusions can be misleading is in the details.
+Where biobank study conclusions can be misleading is in the details.
 The same genes and proteins are involved in diseases such as diabetes, but the variants that can affect a person's risk of disease differ based on a person's genetic heritage.

-Birney expects that the new and linked databases will not only help identify issues of concern to a particular ethnic group, but can identify genes that are important for everybody's health.
+Birney expects that the new and linked databases not only will help identify issues of concern to a particular ethnic group but will identify genes that are important for everybody's health.
 He's particularly eager to learn what comes out of a biobank project taking shape in sub-Saharan Africa.

 "Because Africa is the birthplace of humans, there's the highest amount of genetic diversity inside of sub-Saharan Africa," he says.
-"And it's really clear if you are a geneticist we should be spending an awful lot more time studying humans there."
+"And it's really clear if you are a geneticist, we should be spending an awful lot more time studying humans there."

 Birney is mindful of simply allowing scientists from rich companies to swoop in on this resource, so right now the African scientists developing biobanks will have an opportunity to study the data first.
 Birney says it's "really important that we do that in a way that is empowering and enabling for the scientists who come from these different countries."

-Manrai at Harvard is tapping in to data that's already available, including medical databases curated by the NIH and the Centers for Disease Control and Prevention.
+Manrai at Harvard is tapping into data that's already available, including medical databases curated by the National Institutes of Health and the Centers for Disease Control and Prevention.

 "I think understanding ancestry, race, ethnicity is an area that we're going to see a tremendous amount of work in over the next 10 years," he says.